 Aboriginal and Torres Strait Islander content

-If your program involves Aboriginal or Torres Strait Islander content, your application must include evidence of permission granted by the relevant community (refer to www.arts.tas.gov.au/inclusion).
+If your project involves Aboriginal or Torres Strait Islander content, your application must include evidence of consultation with the relevant community (refer to www.arts.tas.gov.au/inclusion).

 How much information to provide

 Your application has character limits in each of the required fields.
 These character limits are the equivalent of the following page limits per section:

 If your project is for both Development and Delivery, you will be allowed to provide 16 000 characters (four A4 pages) for project concept and overview, and 4 000 characters (two A4 pages) for reach.

 Support material and attachments to your application must not exceed 20 pages.
 This limit excludes artistic support material.
 Excess pages will not to be forwarded to the peers or panel for assessment.